 LEADERS AND STAFF

-Jim Newman has been a part of Community of Grace since 1985, serving voluntarily in a variety of areas.
+Jim Newman has been a part of Community of Grace since 1985, serving voluntarily over the years in a variety of areas.
 He joined the church staff in 1998, serving as Youth Pastor until 2004.
-In 1999, he was licensed to preach and in 2000 he was ordained as a Minister of the Gospel and became an Associate Pastor.
+In 1999 he was licensed to preach and in 2000 he was ordained as a Minister of the Gospel and became an Associate Pastor.
 Jim also became involved with the church’s recovery ministry and has been involved with the recovery ministry since 1990.
-Jim became the Pastor of Recovery in January of 2006, and still serves in that role at this time.
-In 2006, Jim began serving as the Healthy Church Consultant for the East Bay Baptist Association (the EBBA is comprised of 120 churches within a 30+mile radius), and is still currently working with the churches of the association to help them get functionally healthy in their operations and ministries as well as being a pastor to the pastors.
-As of late 2007, Jim’s role expanded at Community of Grace to include Pastor of Pastoral Care.
-In 2014, Jim became the Transitional Pastor, then Senior Pastor.
-He is also a licensed mediator with the State of California having been trained through the Southern Baptist Convention.
-In addition to ministry, Jim is also passionate about art.
-Having aspired to pursue it as a career prior to his call to the ministry, Jim attended the Academy of Art n San Francisco and completed his studies with the Art Instruction School of Minneapolis.
-Jim has done artwork professionally and now enjoys it as a hobby.
+Jim became the Pastor of Recovery in January of 2006 and led that ministry until the spring of 2017.
+In 2006 Jim began serving as a Healthy Church Consultant for the East Bay Baptist Association (EBBA) and continued in that role until 2019, the EBBA is comprised of 120 churches within a 30 mile radius.
+Jim worked with many of the churches of the association in order to help them to function in greater health in their operations and ministries, in doing this Jim became a pastor to a number of the pastors in the association and beyond.
+As of late 2007, Jim’s role expanded at Community of Grace to include becoming the Pastor of Pastoral Care.
+In 2014 Jim became the Transitional Pastor of Community of Grace and then became Senior Pastor, a position he still holds at this time.
+Jim is also a licensed mediator with the State of California having been trained through the Southern Baptist Convention (SBC), he was also trained through the SBC as an intentional interim pastor and is a level 4 consultant.

 Marilyn serves as Pastor, and Director of Elmhurst Learning Center.
 She was ordained into the gospel ministry in February of 2003.
 She has been serving in this ministry since September of 1988.
 Marilyn’s vision for the school is to see children trained up to become powerful leaders and disciples of Jesus Christ who will impact their communities and world.
 The school fosters good moral values, integrity, a high regard for others and for self.
 The school strives to develop children who excel in character along with imparting a vision of excellence to the children – teaching the children that “…all things are possible with God,” (Mark 10:27) giving them the understanding that there is no limit to what they can become or accomplish with great perseverance and God on their side.
 Marilyn has a passion to see hurting families restored and transformed by the love and power of God.
 To aid this process of restoring families she enjoys encouraging parents to engage in parenting classes, Steps of Grace recovery program, communication seminars and marriage counseling.
 Marilyn’s other passion is seeing God’s word brought to life through the arts and drama.
 In 1986 she founded Revelation Drama Ministry.
 Through this ministry she has had the opportunity to see the Lord reach many souls and touch many hearts throughout the years via this venue.
 It is Marilyn’s desire to continue to write songs, plays, and books that will make a difference in the lives of many.
 Marilyn is the proud mother of five adult children, a daughter and four sons; grandmother of ten grandchildren…three girls, seven boys, and one more boy on the way!
 Marilyn enjoys cooking and spending time with her family whenever possible.
 As a part of the pastoral staff, Marilyn is available